madpiano/2019-432/quizzes/quiz1_materials/comments.md

 If one value was twice the size of the other, that would be substantially larger.
 If one value was, for example, a third larger than the other, I would not consider that substantially larger for this purpose.

+## Question 6

+If you want to input 80%, you should type 80

 ## Question 22

 A student asked if I was being incredibly sneaky and doing something covert to make the Question 22 Spearman rho-squared plot show 2 df for each of the quantitative variables height and age.
 I am not.